sbb-design-systems/sbb-angular/src/angular-core/icon/icon.md

 `:before` selector to cause the icon to appear.
 [FontAwesome](https://fortawesome.github.io/Font-Awesome/examples/) uses this approach to display its icons.
-To use such a font, set the `fontSet` input to the font's CSS class (either the class itself or an alias registered with `MatIconRegistry.registerFontClassAlias`), and set the `fontIcon` input to the class for the specific icon to show.
+To use such a font, set the `fontSet` input to the font's CSS class (either the class itself or an alias registered with `SbbIconRegistry.registerFontClassAlias`), and set the `fontIcon` input to the class for the specific icon to show.

-For both types of font icons, you can specify the default font class to use when `fontSet` is not explicitly set by calling `MatIconRegistry.setDefaultFontSetClass`.
+For both types of font icons, you can specify the default font class to use when `fontSet` is not explicitly set by calling `SbbIconRegistry.setDefaultFontSetClass`.

 ### SVG icons

-`<mat-icon>` displays SVG icons by directly inlining the SVG content into the DOM as a child of itself.
+`<sbb-icon>` displays SVG icons by directly inlining the SVG content into the DOM as a child of itself.
 This approach offers an advantage over an `<img>` tag or a CSS `background-image` because it allows styling the SVG with CSS.
 For example, the default color of the SVG content is the CSS [currentColor](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value#currentColor_keyword) value.
-This makes SVG icons by default have the same color as surrounding text, and allows you to change the color by setting the `color` style on the `mat-icon` element.
+This makes SVG icons by default have the same color as surrounding text, and allows you to change the color by setting the `color` style on the `sbb-icon` element.

-In order to guard against XSS vulnerabilities, any SVG URLs and HTML strings passed to the `MatIconRegistry` must be marked as trusted by using Angular's `DomSanitizer` service.
+In order to guard against XSS vulnerabilities, any SVG URLs and HTML strings passed to the `SbbIconRegistry` must be marked as trusted by using Angular's `DomSanitizer` service.

-`MatIconRegistry` fetches all remote SVG icons via Angular's `HttpClient` service.
+`SbbIconRegistry` fetches all remote SVG icons via Angular's `HttpClient` service.
 If you haven't included [`HttpClientModule` from the `@angular/common/http` package](https://angular.io/guide/http) in your `NgModule` imports, you will get an error at runtime.